 The Caesar Dressing: Whisked Together in Minutes!

 Caesar dressing is super easy to make: just whisk together mayo, olive oil, lemon juice, a little dijon mustard, parmesan and Worcestershire sauce (anchovy paste is optional) and toss with the greens.
-I am going to recommend you make you own mayo for this recipe.
+I am going to recommend you make your own mayo for this recipe.
 There is nothing like homemade and it tastes less mayonnaise-y than even the best store bought mayo.
 But if you just aren’t up to it, I get it…there are only so many minutes in a day!

-Caesar is a great side salad for any main course.
+Caesar salad is a great side salad for any main course.
 But I have a delicious suggestion: serve alongside my Easy Chicken Parmesan!

 The Recipe: Traditional Caesar Salad with a Gluten Free Option